mdolidon/endlines/README.md

 Users of previous versions
 --------------------------

 Version 1.7 embeds the speed and robustness improvements of quickly paced previous versions.
 I strongly encourage you to upgrade.
+I removed the tags on purpose.